codeforcalifornia/getdata-005-proj/README.md

-getdata-004-proj
+getdata-005-proj
 ================

-This is the code to produce the rproj004 project solution.
-It performs the
+This is thr code to produce the project solution for Getting and Cleaning Data.
+It performs the following:
-following:

 It merges the training and test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation.
 Uses descriptive activity names to name the activities in the data set.
 Appropriately labels the data set with descriptive variable names.
+Due to ambiguity in the project instructions, this data set is not output.

+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+For this data set, every line corresponds to a unique subject/activity pair, and each column refers to a data point.
 Outputs this data set.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Outputs this 2nd data set.

 Had I the time, I would have preferred to programmatically obtain the position of columns using string pattern matching, added the subject and activity